-Villages around the glenrock are home to mostly farmer families who are leading a simple life enjoying simple pleasures of life that money cannot buy such as unpolluted air, comfortable temperatures year around, natural spring water, fresh vegetables and natural work out through day to day activities.
-Children are a happy lot running around in the scenic fields without being glued to a gadget.
+The villages around the glenrock are home to mostly farming families who live a simple life enjoying the pleasures of life that money simply cannot buy – unpolluted air, comfortable temperatures all year round, fresh and pristine natural spring water, fresh vegetables and a natural work out offered by their daily duties.

-Low income from agricultural and lack of quality education however are two issues these villagers are faced.
-While unexpected bad weather conditions sometimes results in crop failures, the middleman always eats in to most of their profit when the crop is so good.
-Saving for retirement and emergencies, crop failure situations and providing growing children a protein rich food which is rather expensive especially in rural areas are therefore not possible for most of them.
+There nevertheless, are shortcomings the village faces.
+Low income from agriculture and the lack of quality and essential education for children are two salient problems.
+While unexpected bad weather conditions sometimes results in crop failures, the years when a good harvest is collected the middleman always eats in to most of the farmer’s profit.
+Saving for retirement and for preparing for emergencies such as crop failures, and providing children with a protein rich diet (which is rather expensive especially in such rural areas) is not possible due to the lack of money the average farmer in the area earns.

-Lack of proper income and lack of proper facilities for education are two things that make villagers think about leaving the village for the city looking for better income and better education for children.
+The lack of a proper income and proper facilities for education are two things that prompt the villagers to consider leaving the village for the city to look for better income and better education for their children.

 the glenrock is slowly but steadily contributes to reduce the negative impact on these two areas so that the villager can stay in the happy village.